-Invoice factoring also provides businesses with the flexibility they need to continue to grow.
-Instead of putting limits on the amount of funding available to you, our Ohio invoice factoring and accounts-receivable financing programs grow with you.
+Invoice factoring provides businesses with the financial flexibility they need to continue to grow.
+Instead of putting limits on the amount of funding available to you, our Ohio invoice factoring and accounts receivable financing programs grow with you.
 The amount of cash available to you grows with your business.

 |Oilfield Services||Utility & Pipeline||Telecom & Wireless|